findy-network/findy-network.github.io/content/en/blog/getting-started-02/index.md

 }
 ```

-A similar flow happens when the proof is verified, except the client can reject the proof
+A similar flow happens when the proof is verified.
+The exception with the proof is that there is
+an additional step where the client
+can reject the proof
 if the proof values are not valid according to the business logic
 (even though the proof would be cryptographically valid).